LucHermitte/lh-vim-lib/doc/Project.md

 scripts](http://github.com/LucHermitte/lh-misc/tree/master/_vimrc_local.vim)

-Note that `lh#project#define()` will take care of creating a project variable, if there was none until none, and it'll make sure that the current buffer is registered to this project variable.
+Note that `lh#project#define()` will take care of creating a project variable (if there was none until now), and it'll make sure that the current buffer is registered to this project variable.

 ### Default value for project options